DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-06-27-adding-guidance-on-how-to-use-this-service.md

       src: guidance--writing-descriptions.png
 ---

-We added new guidance and course summary examples as part of our work [changing the guidance above course description fields](/publish-teacher-training-courses/changing-the-guidance-above-course-description-fields/).
+We have added a new guidance section to the service to help users create better course content.

-We have also updated the guidance page linked to from the footer in Publish teacher training courses.
+This work builds upon the changes we made to [improve the guidance on the course description pages](/publish-teacher-training-courses/adding-guidance-on-how-to-use-this-service/).

 ## What we changed